 If you think separation anxiety might be the cause of your baby’s sleep troubles, try the Sleep Lady Shuffle: put your little one down awake and comfort her while sitting next to her crib.
 Every two or three nights, move farther away from the bed (and closer to the door) while continuing to soothe her.
 Eventually you will end up outside the door, and within a few weeks you should be able to put her down and walk away knowing your baby or toddler will fall asleep on her own.
 Check out this blog post for more tips on handling your baby’s separation anxiety.
 And check out this blog post on handling those hard days or nights when your child wants to be held more.

-The 6 and 9 month sleep regressions can be frustrating and exhausting, and if you find you need more assistance or support, please contact us!
+The 6 and 9 month sleep regressions can be frustrating and exhausting, and if you find you need more assistance or support, schedule a FREE 15 minute consultation with us!
 We can develop a sleep plan that meets the needs of your entire family!
 Or if you just want a survival guide on this major sleep regression, purchase yours here.